skit-ai/sandbox/README.md

 ## Credentials

-You will need to load the following as environment variables, before running the server.
+You will need to load the following as environment variables, before starting the server.

 For the slack app:
 ```commandline